-- To encourage the minimisation of waste production and maximisation of resource recovery. - To ensure the appropriate management of contaminated and hazardous waste. - To identify procedures and chain of custody records for waste management. - To assist in ensuring that any environmental impacts during the operational life of the Project comply with Council's development consent conditions and other relevant regulatory authorities.
+- To encourage the minimisation of waste production and maximisation of resource recovery. - To ensure the appropriate management of contaminated and hazardous waste. - To assist in ensuring that any environmental impacts during the operational life of the Project comply with Council's development consent conditions and other relevant regulatory authorities.